Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 #6) HTML Unit

-The drivers for the mentioned browsers (except PhantomJS and HTML Unit – check below for these) can be downloaded from here: SeleniumHQ
+The drivers for the mentioned browsers (except PhantomJS and HTML Unit) can be downloaded from SeleniumHQ.

-Assuming you all are aware of the different browsers mentioned above, I will now explain what is Ghost driver and HTML Unit driver functionality and how to set them up for your script.
+Assuming you are already familiar with the mentioned browsers, let us now explain the functionality of the Ghost driver and HTML Unit driver and how to set them up.

 #1) HTML Unit Driver

-Using this driver we can do Headless Browser Testing which means there is no GUI for it that you can see as it runs internally.
-And, you cannot perform all operations as you do in normal browsers.
+This driver allows us to perform Headless Browser Testing, which means there is no GUI for it that we can see as it runs internally.
+Also, not all operations that can be performed in normal browsers are available in this driver.

-//Create a Java Project, under it create a package, and under package create a class packageheadless_browser_testing; import org.openqa.Selenium.WebDriver; importorg.openqa.Selenium.htmlunit.HtmlUnitDriver; import org.testng.Assert; import org.testng.annotations.Test; publicclassvefifyTestTitle { //You can run your script with TestNG or JUnit or using Java Application // I am using TestNG and using TestNG annotations @Test publicvoidverifyFacebookTitle() { //Call HtmlUnit Driver WebDriver driver = newHtmlUnitDriver(true); //It will get the Facebook URL and run the script in background, means you //will not see the Facebook page driver.get("http://www.facebook.com"); //It will fetch the FB title and store in String String facebook_Title= driver.getTitle(); //Assert condition will check the expected and actual title, if it matches //our test passes Assert.assertTrue(facebook_Title.contains("Facebook")); System.out.println(facebook_Title); } }
+//Create a Java Project, under it create a package, and under package create a class packageheadless_browser_testing; import org.openqa.Selenium.WebDriver; importorg.openqa.Selenium.htmlunit.HtmlUnitDriver; import org.testng.Assert; import org.testng.annotations.Test; publicclassvefifyTestTitle { //You can run your script with TestNG or JUnit or using Java Application // I am using TestNG and using TestNG annotations @Test publicvoidverifyFacebookTitle() { //Call HtmlUnit Driver WebDriver driver = newHtmlUnitDriver(true); //It will get the Facebook URL and run the script in the background, without showing the Facebook page driver.get("http://www.facebook.com"); //It will fetch the Facebook title and store it in a String String facebook_Title= driver.getTitle(); //Assert condition will check the expected and actual title, if it matches the test passes Assert.assertTrue(facebook_Title.contains("Facebook")); System.out.println(facebook_Title); } }

 Output: Facebook – Log In or Sign Up